 - A motorist running a red light or stop sign

 - The driver in front of you suddenly applying his or her brakes

 - An accident occurring directly in front of your vehicle

 You should prepare for an escape plan by leaving more than enough room between you and the vehicles in front of and beside you.
 This buffer room will create a space that may provide you with crucial reaction time for any given driving scenario.

 Constantly observing the road’s conditions and the behavior of surrounding drivers will also make you more aware of your surroundings.
 You will need to consistently review your escape plan while driving in order to be prepared and alert for all possible scenarios.

-Consult with a Car Accident Attorney
+Consult with A Tulsa Auto Accident Attorney

 Even if you are a safe and defensive driver, there is still a chance you will be in a traffic collision.
 If this happens, contact the Tulsa car accident attorneys at The Edwards Law Firm.

 We will provide you with a free initial consultation with no obligation to hire our firm.
 All of our attorneys work on a contingency fee basis and will never charge upfront for our legal services.
 The only time we require payment is if we recover damages for your claim.
+Contact us today.